woheller69/FreeDroidWarn/README.md

 ### Workaround

+If you do not have a free, uncensored Android system, e.g. /e/os or GrapheneOS you may need to install apps via ADB.
-Google confirmed that ADB will also work in future.
+Google has already confirmed that ADB will also work in future.

 #### Set up ADB on your device

-    In Android settings find and tap the Build Number option seven times until you see the message You are now a developer!
+    In Android settings find and tap the Build Number option (usually at the bottom in "About phone") seven times until you see the message ```You are now a developer!```

     This enables developer options on your device.

-    Return to the previous screen to find Developer options at the bottom.
+    Return to the previous screen to find Developer options at the bottom (or maybe in System).

     Now enable USB debugging in Developer options.